Unlike Valor, Glory points can only be earned in the Survival Competitive PVP mode in Destiny 2.

 If you are average or below-average and are looking for a place where you can slowly improve as you slowly face tougher opponents, Survival and Elimination are the only places you have left.

 And I would argue Survival is even better as it offers a “solo” playlist called Survival: Freelance where you can be sure you will only match against other solo players (and therefore avoid stacked teams).
-Unless you already have a Fireteam or are willing to find a good one on Discord, stay away from the
+Unless you already have a Fireteam or are willing to find a good one on Discord, stay away from Trials of Osiris.

 Hopefully, you are now more enticed to give it a shot.
 But how does it work?